 Philosophy of Plant Morphology

-I shall now examine the philosophy of plant morphology in terms of Pepper’s seven world hypotheses (worldviews) plus one additional worldview, namely perspectivism and the fuzzy worldview (the continuum view) that may be considered a version of organicism (the holistic worldview).
+I shall now examine the philosophy of plant morphology in terms of Pepper’s seven world hypotheses (worldviews) plus two additional worldviews: perspectivism and the fuzzy worldview (the continuum view) that could also be considered a version of organicism (the holistic worldview).
 I shall show how plant form is perceived and understood differently depending on the worldview implied.
 And I shall indicate how empirical morphological research affects these worldviews.
 Empirical research spans the whole range from gross empiricism to Goethe’s delicate or tender empiricism, which, as Goethe put it, “makes itself utterly identical with the object” (Goethe 1998).

-Essentialism claims that the world, including plant morphology, is a manifestation of essences (ideas or ideal forms).
-Most plant morphologists don’t talk about it explicitly, but they often use mutually exclusive categories that may imply mutually exclusive essences.
-Especially with regard to flowering plants, three mutually exclusive categories are root, stem (caulome), and leaf (phyllome).
+Essentialism and phenomenology (that implies essentialism) claim that the world, including plant morphology, is a manifestation of essences (ideas or ideal forms).
+Most plant morphologists don’t talk about it explicitly, but they often use mutually exclusive categories that may imply essences such as root, stem (caulome), and leaf (phyllome).
 Then the whole morphological diversity is forced into these categories.
-This becomes obvious when an organ is encountered that does not fit.
+This becomes obvious when a structure is encountered that does not fit.
 Even in that case the question is asked: Does it belong to this or that category?
 Which may mean: Is it essentially this or that?
-For example, for hundreds of years, essentialist morphologists have asked whether phylloclades are stem or leaf homologues, whether they are essentially stems or leaves (see Cooney-Sovetts and Sattler 1987).
+For example, for hundreds of years, essentialist morphologists have asked whether phylloclades are shoot, stem or leaf homologues, whether they are essentially shoots, stems or leaves (see Cooney-Sovetts and Sattler 1987).

 Troll acknowledged explicitly the essentialist philosophical foundation of his morphological work.
 Kaplan adopted an evolutionary approach, but he kept asking the same either/or questions an essentialist would ask.
 Troll, Kaplan, and their many students and followers made enormous contributions to our knowledge of plant form.
 Troll’s Vergleichende Morphologie der Höheren Pflanzen remains unsurpassed up to the present day, although constrained by the essentialist presuppositions (for Troll’s biography, his morphology and publications see Nickel 1996).

-Goethe began his Metamorphosis of Plants with the following empirical statement: “Anyone who devotes the least attention to the growth of plants can easily note that certain of their external parts are often transformed, assuming, either completely or to some lesser degree, the form of the neighboring parts” (Goethe 1989, Die Metamorphose der Pflanzen, Section 1, translated by Mueller 1989, p.
+Goethe began his Metamorphosis of Plants with the following empirical statement: “Anyone who devotes the least attention to the growth of plants can easily note that certain of their external parts are often transformed, assuming, either completely or to some lesser degree, the form of the neighboring parts” (Goethe 1790, Die Metamorphose der Pflanzen, Section 1, translated by Mueller 1989, p.
 31).
 This statement is well supported by modern empirical research.
 But then, in the fourth section of his Metamorphosis of Plants, he introduced his guiding essentialist view when he wrote that, “the process by which one and the same organ [the leaf, the “Urblatt”] makes its appearance in multifarious forms has been named the metamorphosis of plants” (ibid).
-Thus the “original identity” of all lateral appendages, their essence, their true nature, became a cornerstone, the foundation of his morphological outlook.
+Thus the “original identity” of all lateral appendages, their essence, their true nature, became a cornerstone, the foundation of his morphological outlook in his Metamorphosis of Plants.
 Nonetheless, he did not remain completely confined to it.
 He wrote: The researcher shouldn’t confine himself within one uniform mode of explanation” (quoted by Cusset 1982, p.
 27).
 With regard to the notion of the type that was central in his essentialist morphology, Goethe stated that this “idea, which I prize so much, can be considered as a conducting thread facilitating discoveries, but that it is of no help in determining particular cases, and in fact, is a hindrance” (ibid.).
 And yet in reading Kant’s Critique of Judgement, he considered the possibility of “intuitive judgement” (“anschauende Urteilskraft”): “Through contemplation [Anschauen] of ever-creative Nature we might make ourselves worthy of participating intellectually in her productions.
 Had not I myself ceaselessly pressed forward to the archetype, though at first unconsciously, from an inner urge; had I not even succeeded in evolving a method in harmony with Nature?”
 (Anschauende Urteilskraft (written 1817, published 1820), translated as Intuitive Judgement, ibid, p.
 233).
-So he thought that experience and knowledge, experience and idea can be one as in phenomenology that spies essentialism.
+So he thought that experience and knowledge, experience and idea can be one as it is maintained in phenomenology that implies essentialism.
 But in the same year he also wrote: “I fully agreed with those of my friends, who, with Kant, maintained that even though all our knowledge concerns experience, it does not necessarily arise from experience” (Einwirkung der neueren Philosophie (written 1817, published 1820), translated as Influence of the New Philosophy, ibid, p.
 229).
-And one year later he concluded, “that a definite chasm seems to be fixed between idea and experience.
+This statement contradicts phenomenology according to which ideas and knowledge arise in experience as emphasized by Steiner (1962, p.
+11) and other Goethe interpreters.
+One year after Goethe made the above statement he reiterated it even more forcefully when he concluded “that a definite chasm seems to be fixed between idea and experience.
 Our efforts to overbridge the chasm are forever in vain, but nevertheless we strive eternally to overcome this hiatus with reason, intellect, imagination, faith, emotion, illusion or – if we are capable of nothing better – with folly” (Bedenken und Ergebung (written 1818, published 1820), translated as Indecision and Surrender by Mueller 1989, p.
 219).
-And thus, just one year after having written his short essay on Intuitive Judgement, he ackowleged that “the duel [conflict] between the perceived [by the senses] and the ideated remains forever unresolved” (ibid, p.
+Thus, just one year after having written his short essay on Intuitive Judgement, he acknowledged that, “the duel [conflict] between the perceived [by the senses] and the ideated remains forever unresolved” (ibid, p.
 219).
-To alleviate this conflict Goethe takes flight (“flüchtet”) into the realm of poetry, into the realm of aesthetics, of awe and wonder of the holy mystery:
+To alleviate this conflict Goethe wrote that he took flight (“flüchtet”) into the realm of poetry, into the realm of aesthetics, of awe and wonder of the holy mystery:

 Zum erstaunen bin ich da